Hirata’s Corporate Governance

 Governance Framework and Summary

-Record of Meetings Held in FY2021 13 times 10 times 17 times
+Record of Meetings Held in FY2023 13 times Audit & Supervisory Board 5 times Audit and Supervisory Committee 14 times 12 times

-Average attendance rate: 100%
+Average attendance rate: 100% (All committee members)

 Main Themes

-• Medium-Term Management Plan
+• Progress of the Medium-Term Management Plan

 Main Themes